-The importance of eIF2/eIF2B function in the human brain is underscored by familial diseases caused by mutations in these factors.
-One example is Childhood Ataxia with CNS Hypomyelination (CACH), also known as Vanishing White Matter disease (VWM), which has been mapped to mutations in different subunits of eIF2B (Li and Wang, 2004).
-A second example links a familial intellectual disability syndrome to a mutation in the γ -subunit of eIF2 complex (Borck et al., 2012).
+The importance of eIF2 / eIF2B function in the human brain is underscored by familial diseases caused by mutations in these factors.
+One example is Childhood Ataxia with CNS Hypomyelination (CACH), also known as Vanishing White Matter disease (VWM), which has been mapped to mutations in different subunits of eIF2B (32).
+A second example links a familial intellectual disability syndrome to a mutation in the $\gamma$ -subunit of eIF2 complex (33).

-Several lines of genetic evidence in mice suggest that phosphorylation-dependent regulation of $eIF2\alpha$ phosphorylation is a critical hub for the control of synaptic plasticity (as assessed by late long-term potentiation [L-LTP] in brain slices) and memory consolidation (as assessed in behavioral tasks in animals).
-In particular, the threshold for induction of L-LTP is reduced and memory consolidation is enhanced in mice lacking GCN2 or PKR and in mice heterozygous for non-phosphorylatable eIF2 α (S51A), which have reduced levels of eIF2 α phosphorylation (Costa-Mattioli et al., 2005; Costa-Mattioli et al., 2007; Zhu et al., 2011).
-As we show here, ISRIB pharmacologically phenocopies these genetic manipulations in behavioral tasks by rendering cells insensitive to eIF2 α phosphorylation.
-In agreement, treatment of mice with a PKR inhibitor was reported to enhance memory consolidation, and, conversely, treatment with salubrinal, an inhibitor that prolongs eIF2 α phosphorylation, to block L-LTP and memory consolidation (Costa-Mattioli et al., 2007; Zhu et al., 2011).
+Several lines of genetic evidence in mice suggest that phosphorylation-dependent regulation of eIF2 $\alpha$ phosphorylation is a critical hub for the control of synaptic plasticity (as assessed by late long-term potentiation (L-LTP) in brain slices) and memory consolidation (as assessed in behavioral tasks in animals).
+In particular, the threshold for induction of L-LTP is reduced and memory consolidation is enhanced in mice lacking GCN2 or PKR and in mice heterozygous for non-phosphorylatable eIF2 $\alpha$ (S51A), which have reduced levels of eIF2 $\alpha$ phosphorylation (22,34,35).
+As we show here, ISRIB pharmacologically phenocopies these genetic manipulations in behavioral tasks by rendering cells insensitive to eIF2 $\alpha$ phosphorylation.
+In agreement, treatment of mice with a PKR inhibitor was reported to enhance memory consolidation, and, conversely, treatment with salubrinal, an inhibitor that prolongs eIF2 $\alpha$ phosphorylation, to block L-LTP and memory consolidation (22,35).

-elF2 α phosphorylation results in a dual effect on gene expression: a global translational diminution and translational upregulation of select mRNA, including ATF4 mRNA.
+eIF2 $\alpha$ phosphorylation results in a dual effect on gene expression: a global translational diminution and translational upregulation of select mRNA, including ATF4 mRNA.
 Both may be important to explain the observed effects on L-LTP and memory.
-It has long been appreciated that new protein synthesis is required for memory consolidation and that ATF4 represses CREB-mediated transcription of 'memory genes' (Klann and Dever, 2004; Sutton and Schuman, 2006).
-Indeed, this latter function of ATF4 in memory consolidation is evolutionarily conserved from Aplysia to rodents (Yin et al., 1994; Bartsch et al., 1995; Chen et al., 2003).
-Because a small physiological increase in the level of elF2 α phosphorylation that does not significantly alter overall translation is sufficient to induce ATF4, production of this transcription factor can be finely tuned in neuronal cells by perhaps selective activation of different elF2 α kinases.
+It has long been appreciated that new protein synthesis is required for memory consolidation and that ATF4 represses CREB-mediated transcription of "memory genes"(36,37).
+Indeed, this latter function of ATF4 in memory consolidation is evolutionarily conserved from Aplysia to rodents (38-40).
+Because a small physiological increase in the level of eIF2 $\alpha$ phosphorylation that does not significantly alter overall translation is sufficient to induce ATF4, production of this transcription factor can be finely tuned in neuronal cells by perhaps selective activation of different eIF2 $\alpha$ kinases.
 The observed effects of ISRIB may therefore result from overcoming effects caused by a relatively small level of regulatory phosphorylation that is distinct from the high level resulting from ER stress-inducing agents.
 In light of this reasoning, a therapeutic window may exist in which ISRIB's effects as memory enhancer can be exploited without encountering long-term toxic consequences.

 ISRIB increases memory consolidation, allowing pharmacological enhancement of the brain's ability to learn.
-Evolution therefore did not arrive at a maximally optimized process, imposing a brake (via eIF2 α phosphorylation) on memory consolidation.
+Evolution therefore did not arrive at a maximally optimized process, imposing a brake (via eIF2 $\alpha$ phosphorylation) on memory consolidation.
 This mechanism may underscore the importance of filtering memories before committing them to long-term storage.
-Indeed, eIF2 α phosphorylation also plays a role in dynamic restructuring of memory, as indicated by studies showing that ablation of PERK in the brain impairs behavioral flexibility (Trinh et al., 2012).
+Indeed, eIF2 $\alpha$ phosphorylation also plays a role in dynamic restructuring of memory, as indicated by studies showing that ablation of PERK in the brain impairs behavioral flexibility (41).
 Our findings raise the possibility that ISRIB or compounds with related activities could serve as invaluable tools in deciphering these higher order brain functions and perhaps be beneficial as a therapeutic agent effecting memory improvement in diseases associated with memory impairment.